FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2024-07-16-server-properties.md

 Possible Values: String
 Default Value: ` `

 This setting allows specifying a seed for world generation, enabling the creation of specific world layouts or replicating previous worlds.
 In order for this change to take effect, old worlds must be deleted to allow one with the set seed to be generated.
+If unspecified, a random value is used.

 ---